Writing over what time tries to erase.

 Concept

-- Selected responses form a public archive of recorded moments.
+Short works that explore what is remembered and what is left behind.
+Selected responses form a public archive of recorded moments.

 What fits here?